-Discipline procedures for a student who is found to be cheating will be, but are not limited to: office referral; zero on the assignment for both parties involved; parent conference; half-day In-school Suspension.
+Discipline procedures for a student who is found to be cheating include, but are not limited to, a behavior log in FACTS, office referral, zero on the assignment for both parties involved, parent conference, and suspension.
 Repeat offenders can expect increasingly severe consequences.